AdobeDocs/commerce-admin.en/help/b2b/requisition-lists.md

 ### From the cart

-1. Under the item, the customer clicks the **Add to Requisition List** menu and does one of the following:
+1. Under the item, the customer clicks the **[!UICONTROL Add to Requisition List]** menu and does one of the following:

    - Chooses an existing requisition list.
    - Creates a requisition list.